 This is the person that Trump supporters tout as a “good businessman”?
 The only way to square that circle is if his supporters choose to remain ignorant of the facts — and would rather believe Trump’s self-serving hype and lies.

 But what about the future?
 How might this “businessman” perform if he gets to return to the White House?
 Not well.
-As quoted in a massive New York Times article, 91 people who represent Trump’s “family and friends, world leaders and business associates, his fellow conservatives and his political appointees” — many of whom worked with him in the White House — have been harshly critical of his intellect and competence — and describe him as unfit to serve as President.
+As quoted in an extensive New York Times article, 91 people who represent Trump’s “family and friends, world leaders and business associates, his fellow conservatives and his political appointees” — many of whom worked with him in the White House — have been harshly critical of his intellect and competence — and describe him as unfit to serve as President.
 These are people who know him well and were supportive of him at one point; they are not his political opposition.

 On top of all that, Trump has been convicted of 34 felony counts of election interference — related to covering up payments to a porn star.
 Trump is literally a crook.
 Trump has also been indicted for a criminal attempt to overthrow the 2020 presidential election and for inciting the January 6th insurrection at the Capital.